ComputeCanada/magic_castle/README.md

 ### Modifying the Cluster Infrastructure

 You can modify the `main.tf` at any point of your cluster's life and apply the modifications while it is running.

-Depending on the variables you modify, Terraform will destroy some or all resources for recreate them.
-We have previously identify the effect of modifying each variable in their own section of this document.
+**Warning**: Depending on the variables you modify, Terraform might destroy some or all resources, and create new ones.
+The effects of modifying each variable are detailed in the subsections of **Configuring Your Cluster**.

 For example, to increase the number of computes nodes by one.
 Open `main.tf`, add 1 to `nb_nodes`, save the document and call